EAI-EvlSoRo/EAI-EvlSoRo.github.io/index.md

 The workshop on **Embodied and Evolved Artificial Intelligence (EEAI)** aims to bring together academics from a wide range of disciplines and backgrounds and to drive discussion around the interactions between evolutionary computation and embodied cognition, using soft robotics as a touchpoint.
 We strive to catalyze research that fully explores the potential of embodied artificial intelligence as a problem-solving tool and philosophy.

-Hence, we invite novel contributions which will be presented at the workshop and appear in the GECCO Conference Companion Proceedings, as well as already published papers covering a wide set of topics that will be attractive to both technical and non-technical audience to present in poster session.
+We welcome novel contributions for presentation at the GECCO 2024 Workshop, which will be included in the GECCO Conference Companion Proceedings.
+In addition, previously published papers spanning a broad range of topics are invited for the poster session, designed to engage both technical and non-technical audiences.

 ## Submission Link